sgiovinetti/AdventureWorksTravel-website/README.md

 You will also need to have created your free developer account at http://www.wunderground.com/weather/api/ and retrieved your developer API key.

-Once you have gathered the following information, you are ready to click the "Delpoy to Azure" button at the top/bottom of this page.
+Once you have gathered the following information, you are ready to click the "Delpoy to Azure" button at the bottom of this page.

 * Your Azure ML web service API key
 * Your Azure ML workspace ID